 Retroviruses are characterized by their ability to gain resistance from therapeutic or vaccinal intervention through the accumulation of escape mutations in the viral genome and/or the interaction of regulatory viral proteins with cellular pathways.
 Understanding the structural determinants of the functions of the viral proteins is crucial for the development of efficient antiviral therapies.

-We also work on the molecular mechanisms underlying the biological function of the transactivating protein Tax from Human T-Lymphotropic Virus (HTLV), whose structure is unknown (C. Guillon, C. Folio, M. Dujardin in coll. with R. Mahieux and G. Schoehn).
+We also work on the molecular mechanisms underlying the biological function of the transactivating protein Tax from Human T-Lymphotropic Virus (HTLV), whose structure is unknown (C. Guillon, M. Dujardin in coll. with R. Mahieux and G. Schoehn).
 Tax is a modular protein with disordered regions and we use a structural biological integrative approach combining X-ray crystallography, NMR and cryo-EM.

 Furthermore, we aim at the identification of therapeutic molecules targeting assembly of the capsid protein of FIV by a combination of in vitro screening, bio-guided design process and structural studies (C. Guillon in coll. with G. Álvarez Touron).

 We have a genuine interest for several non-viral therapeutic targets and we have carried out structural studies on taurocyamine kinases in trematodes (Merceron et al., 2015, in coll. with O. Marcillat), the bacterial type 2 secretion system (Pineau et al., 2014, in coll. with V. Shevchik) and the Ser/Thr kinase StkP of S. pneumoniae (Righino et al., 2017, in coll. with MC. de Rosa; Zucchini et al., 2018, in coll. with C. Grangeasse).